 OUTLOOK FOR THE INDUSTRY AND THE COMPANY

 India has a diversified financial sector undergoing rapid expansion, both in terms of strong growth of existing financial services firms and new entities entering the market.
 The sector comprises commercial banks, insurance companies, non-banking financial companies, co-operatives, pension funds, mutual funds and other smaller financial entities.

 NBFCs would continue to expand in small ticket loans, where banks are clearly less efficient because of their high operating cost structures and somewhat rigid processes would find it difficult to significantly penetrate these segments.
 Additionally, NBFCs flexibility of loan structuring provides an advantage to them in this segment.
 The Government of India has introduced several reforms to liberalise, regulate and enhance this industry.
 The Government and Reserve Bank of India (RBI) have taken various measures to facilitate easy access to finance for Micro, Small and Medium Enterprises (MSMEs).
 The governments drive to integrate informal economy into the formal segment and reduce unaccounted income, and digital push, if followed through, can significantly change operating dynamics for NBFCs.
 Recently, both the regulator and Government have been maintaining a favorable stance towards the sector; starting with the latest announcement where SME loans up to INR20 million by NBFCs will be covered under the CGTMSE guarantee and the government notification, covering systemically important NBFCs under the SARFAESI Act.
 These measures would strengthen the NBFCs ability to lend and mitigate loss given default while speeding up recovery timelines.

-OPPORTUNITIES AND THREATS
+OPPORTUNITIES AND THREATS OPPORTUNITIES:

-The company has inbuilt risk of "default in unsecured loans provided to the customers" and "risk in dealing in securities market" due to its nature of business apart from other common risks which includes change in management/personnel and policies, lapses / inadequacy in existing infrastructure facilities, delinquencies on the part of employees, staff attrition, misfeasance, change in interest rates, government regulations, competition from others operating in similar business, etc.
+The Company has inbuilt risk of "default in unsecured loans provided to the customers" and "risk in dealing in securities market" due to its nature of business apart from other common risks which includes change in management/personnel and policies, lapses / inadequacy in existing infrastructure facilities, delinquencies on the part of employees, staff attrition, misfeasance, change in interest rates, government regulations, competition from others operating in similar business, etc.

 INTERNAL CONTROL SYSTEMS AND THEIR ADEQUACY

 The Company has been focussed on retaining its manpower by providing good working conditions thereby reduce turnover ratio.
-Focus has also been extensively on internal training, complemented by external training and development programs for improving the competency and self development of employees.
+Focus has also been extensively laid on internal training, complemented by external training and development programs for improving the competency and self development of employees.

 Statements in the Management discussion and analysis, describing the Companys objectives, outlook, opportunities and expectations may constitute "Forward Looking Statements" within the meaning of applicable laws and regulations.
 The actual result may vary materially from those expressed or implied in the statement.
-Several factors make a significant difference to the companys operations including the government regulations, taxation and economic scenario affecting demand and supply condition and other such factors over which the Company does not have any direct control.
+Several factors make a significant difference to the Companys operations including the government regulations, taxation and economic scenario affecting demand and supply condition and other such factors over which the Company does not have any direct control.

-For and on behalf of the Board|
+|By order and on behalf of the Board|